-(1) Minimum Capital and Surplus
+Minimum Capital and Surplus

-Pursuant to the laws of Ohio, the Company is required to maintain admitted assets equal to 110% of the Company's liabilities with a minimum net worth equal to \$1,700,000.
+Pursuant to the laws of Ohio, the Company is required to maintain admitted assets equal to 110% of the Company's liabilities with a minimum capital and surplus of \$1,700,000.
+At December 31, 2019 and 2018, the Company exceeded those requirements.

-The NAIC and the State of Ohio adopted risk-based capital ("RBC") standards for health organizations, including HMOs, that are designed to identify weakly capitalized companies by comparing each company's adjusted capital and surplus to its required capital and surplus (the "RBC Ratio").
+The NAIC utilizes risk-based capital ("RBC") standards for health organizations, including HMOs, that are designed to identify weakly capitalized companies by comparing each company's adjusted capital and surplus to its required capital and surplus (the "RBC Ratio").
 The RBC Ratio is designed to reflect the risk profile of the company.
 Within certain ratio ranges, regulators have increasing authority to take action as the RBC Ratio decreases.
 There are four levels of regulatory action, ranging from requiring insurers to submit a comprehensive plan to the state insurance commissioner to requiring the state insurance commissioner to place the insurer under regulatory control.
-At December 31, 2018 and 2017, the Company had capital and surplus that exceeded the highest threshold specified by the RBC rules.
+At December 31, 2019 and 2018, the Company had capital and surplus that exceeded the highest threshold specified by the RBC rules.

-(2) Health Care Reform
+Health Care Reform

-The Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act (collectively, "Health Care Reform" or the "ACA"), has made broad-based changes to the U.S. health care system.
-If the ACA is not further amended, repealed or replaced, certain of its components will continue to be phased in until 2022.
-While the Company anticipates continued efforts in 2019 and beyond to invalidate, modify, repeal or replace Health Care Reform, the Company expects aspects of Health Care Reform to continue to significantly impact the Company's business operations and financial results, including pricing, medical benefit ratios ("MBRs") and the geographies in which the Company's products are available.
+The Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act (collectively, the "ACA"), made broad-based changes to the United States health care system.
+While the Company anticipates continued efforts in 2020 and beyond to invalidate, modify, repeal or replace the ACA, the Company expects aspects of the ACA to continue to significantly impact the Company's business operations and financial results, including pricing, medical benefit ratios ("MBRs") and the geographies in which the Company's products are available.

-While most of the significant aspects of Health Care Reform became effective during or prior to 2014, parts of Health Care Reform continue to evolve through the promulgation of executive orders, regulations and guidance as well as ongoing litigation.
-Additional changes to Health Care Reform and those regulations and guidance at the federal and/or state level are likely, and those changes are likely to be significant.
-Growing state and federal budgetary pressures make it more likely that any changes, including changes at the state level in response to changes to, or invalidation, repeal or replacement of, Health Care Reform and/or changes in the funding levels and/or payment mechanisms of federally supported benefit programs, will be adverse to us.
-For example, if any elements of Health Care Reform are invalidated or repealed at the federal level, the Company expects that some states would seek to enact similar requirements, such as prohibiting pre-existing condition exclusions, prohibiting rescission of insurance coverage, requiring coverage for dependents up to age 26, requiring guaranteed renewability of insurance coverage and prohibiting lifetime limits on insurance coverage.
+While most of the significant aspects of the ACA became effective during or prior to 2014, parts of the ACA continue to evolve through the promulgation of executive orders, legislation, regulations and guidance as well as ongoing litigation.
+Additional changes to the ACA and those regulations and guidance at the federal and/or state level are likely, and those changes are likely to be significant.
+Growing federal and state budgetary pressures make it more likely that any changes, including changes at the state level in response to changes to, or invalidation, repeal or replacement of, the ACA and/or changes in the funding levels and/or payment mechanisms of federally supported benefit programs, will be adverse to the Company.
+For example, if any elements of the ACA are invalidated or repealed at the federal level, the Company expects that some states would seek to enact similar requirements, such as prohibiting pre-existing condition exclusions, prohibiting rescission of insurance coverage, requiring coverage for dependents up to age 26, requiring guaranteed renewability of insurance coverage and prohibiting lifetime limits on insurance coverage.

-Potential repeal of Health Care Reform, ongoing legislative, regulatory and administrative policy changes to Health Care Reform, the results of congressional and state level elections, the December 2018 U.S. District Court decision invalidating Health Care Reform and other pending litigation challenging aspects of the law or funding for the law and federal budget negotiations continue to create uncertainty about the ultimate impact of Health Care Reform.
-The pending litigation challenging Health Care Reform includes challenges by various states of the federal government's decision to curtail payments related to the Cost-Sharing Subsidy Program.
+Potential repeal of the ACA, ongoing legislative, regulatory and administrative policy changes to the ACA, the results of federal and state level elections, pending litigation challenging the constitutionality of the ACA or funding for the law and federal budget negotiations continue to create uncertainty about the ultimate impact of the ACA.
 The time frame for conclusion and final outcome and ultimate impact of this litigation are uncertain.
-Given the inherent difficulty of foreseeing the nature and scope of future changes to Health Care Reform and how states, businesses and individuals will respond to those changes, the Company cannot predict the impact on it of future changes to Health Care Reform.
-It is reasonably possible that invalidation, repeal or replacement of or other changes to Health Care Reform and/or states' responses to such changes, in the aggregate, could have a significant adverse effect on the Company's businesses, financial results and cash flows.
+Given the inherent difficulty of foreseeing the nature and scope of future changes to the ACA and how states, businesses and individuals will respond to those changes, the Company cannot predict the impact on it of future changes to the ACA.
+It is reasonably possible that invalidation, repeal or replacement of or other changes to the ACA and/or states' responses to such changes, in the aggregate, could have a significant adverse effect on the Company's businesses, results of operations and cash flows.